 Know the Foundational Senses: How to recognize & regulate these four senses with activities.

 Our primary senses are called the Foundational Four.
-These include: Touch (Tactile), Proprioception, Vestibular, and Interoception.
+These include: Touch (Tactile), Proprioception(Body Location), Vestibular(Balance), and Interoception(Internal state).
 When these four are not working just right, we and those around us notice!
 Often this can look like quirks, behavioral challenges and emotional reactivity.
 Not knowing about them places humans at a disadvantage particularly parents, who don’t see these challenges coming until you are begging for answers and are at your wits end.